How Many Ounces Is 30ml

 The "30ml to oz" conversion is not just an abstract math problem; it has tangible implications across numerous fields:

 • Culinary Arts & Baking: A standard shot glass in the U.S. holds 1.5 fl oz (44.36 ml).
 A jigger often has a 1 oz (29.57 ml) side.
 Many international recipes, especially for vanilla extract, lemon juice, or oils, will list 30ml.
 Knowing this is just over 1 oz allows you to use a standard 1-ounce jigger with minimal impact on the recipe.
-However, in professional baking where chemical reactions are precise, using the exact 1.01 oz is better.
+Even so, in professional baking where chemical reactions are precise, using the exact 1.01 oz is better.

 • Medicine and Pharmacology: This is where precision is non-negotiable.
 A pediatric dosage might be prescribed as 30ml of an antibiotic suspension.
 Converting this to 1.01 oz for a parent using an American oral syringe (marked in fl oz) prevents a dangerous under- or over-dose.
 The 4.8% difference between the approximation (1 oz) and the true value (1.01 oz) can be significant with potent medications.